jpsypek/frontend-pickups/README.md

 4. git clone the frontend repository (https://github.com/jpsypek/backend-pickups)
 5. run npm start to the frontend server

+You may also view the live version of the application at https://sportster-frontend.herokuapp.com/.
+To get started here, please either create an account or use the following credentials-

+Username: demo@gmail.com
+Password: password

 ## Authors

 * **Jack Sypek**

 ## Acknowledgments